lovepoem/codecov-travis-maven-junit5-example/README.md

 ## 4: Notice
   Use `jacoco-maven-plugin` plugin `version 0.8.2` to collect test coverage ,need jdk version: `java8`+

-  **So if you ues a lower jdk version , please see this repo : https://github.com/lovepoem/codecov-travis-maven-junit4-example**
+  **So if you ant to ues a lower jdk version , please see this repo : https://github.com/lovepoem/codecov-travis-maven-junit4-example**